YangDai2003/OpenNote-Compose/README.md

 OpenNote is a modern Android note-taking application built entirely with Compose.
 It is developed using Kotlin(Compose), and uses Gradle with Kotlin DSL for building the project.

+## Notice

+This project is still in early stages of construction and features may change, be added or removed.
+If you have any suggestions or questions please feel free to let me know.

 ## Features

 - Create, edit, and delete notes